What Size Air Compressor Do I need?

 The tools you use

-Different tools require different pressures.
+Different tools require different pressures and volumes.
 Part of this is down to function, for example, the materials they are used on, but also how they work.
-A pneumatic nail-gun, for example, may seem like it has a relatively low pressure, but that’s because the pressure is focused on a small nail.
+A pneumatic nail-gun, for example, may seem like it has a relatively low pressure, but that’s because the pressure is focused on a small nail in short bursts of air.

 The compressed air system you are using

 There will always be some pressure loss in any compressed air system, caused by air hose leaks, bends in the system, or simply the distance from the compressor to the tool.
-And if your compressor’s l/s or cfm rating isn’t high enough to compensate, your tools won’t work effectively.
+And if your compressor’s CFM rating isn’t high enough to compensate, your tools won’t work effectively.
+This can affect the compressed air quality and overall performance.

 The number of tools